Jacquetta Hawkes: Early life and education

 Born Jessie Jacquetta Hopkins, on 5 August 1910 in Cambridge, she was the youngest child of Sir Frederick Gowland Hopkins (1861–1947), biochemist and Nobel Prize winner, and his wife Jessie Ann (1869–1956), daughter of Edward William Stevens, ship's fitter, of Ramsgate.
 She had one brother and one sister.
 Her father was a cousin of the poet Gerard Manley Hopkins.
 Her parents met at Guy's Hospital, where they both worked.
 Interested in archaeology from a young age, she made her first investigations aged nine when she found out her home was on the site of an early medieval cemetery, sneaking out of the house at night to dig in the garden.

-From 1921 to 1928 she attended Perse School for Girls, going on in 1929 to study the new degree of Archaeology & Anthropology at the University of Cambridge, where she was the first woman to do so.
+From 1921 to 1928 she attended Perse School for Girls, going on in 1929 to study the new degree of Archaeology & Anthropology at Newnham College, Cambridge, where she was the first woman to do so.
 In her second year at university she took part in the excavation of a Roman site near Colchester, and there met her future first husband, the archaeologist Christopher Hawkes (1905–1992).
-She graduated with a first-class honours degree from Newnham College.
+She graduated with a first-class honours degree from the University of Cambridge.

 Early career

 After her graduation, in 1932, she travelled to Palestine and joined the British School of Archaeology in Jerusalem, in order to excavate on Mount Carmel, alongside Yusra and Dorothy Garrod.
 There she supervised the excavation of a Neanderthal skeleton.
 On her return from Palestine, she married Christopher Hawkes on 7 October 1933 at Trinity College, Cambridge, when she was aged 22.

 In 1934 she had published her first article "Aspects of the Neolithic and Chalcolithic periods in western Europe" in Antiquity.
 The same year, she visited a seven-year-old David Attenborough's "museum" of fossils and geology, donating specimens to it.
 In 1935 she led a BBC Radio programme "Ancient Britain Out of Doors", introducing key ideas about archaeology then discussing them with colleagues Stuart Piggott and Nowell Myres.
 In 1937 her only child, Nicholas, was born.

-In 1938 Hawkes' first book, The Archaeology of Jersey, was published - it was the second work in a series on the archaeology of the Channel Islands that had been begun by Tom Kendrick.
+In 1938 Hawkes's first book, The Archaeology of Jersey, was published - it was the second work in a series on the archaeology of the Channel Islands that had been begun by Tom Kendrick.
 As a result of the academic success of the monograph, she was elected as a Fellow of the Society of Antiquaries.
 In 1939 she travelled to Ireland to supervise the excavation of Harristown Passage Tomb, near Waterford.
 The excavation was funded by the Office of Public Works Employment Relief Scheme.